Hoyper/order-Selenium-/README.md

-# A small script designed for quick, automatic completion of the questionnaire for registration in the project
+# A small script designed to quickly automatically fill out a form for registering in a project.
+Written using the Selenium library.